microsoft/FluidFramework/tools/generator-fluid/README.md

 ````

-You can now bootstrap a new counter chaincode at any time.
+You can now bootstrap a new dice roller chaincode at any time.

 Go back to your root directory and try it now.
 ````bash